 3. Sopa de Ajo

-Sopa de ajo is traditionally eaten in Palencia, a city in the province of Castile and León.
-In English it means ‘garlic soup’ so it’s no surprise that a key ingredient is garlic.
-What is surprising is the other key ingredient: bread!
-After the bread has been cut into chunks, it is served soaking in a broth of paprika and garlic and topped with a poached egg.
+Sopa de ajo, or garlic soup, hails from Palencia, a city in the region of Castilla y León.
+It might surprise you to know that the other main ingredient (aside from garlic) is bread!
+After the bread has been cut into chunks, it’s served soaking in a broth of paprika and garlic and topped with a poached egg.

 4. Caldo Gallego

-We’re heading back up north again, but this time to the luscious province of Galicia.
-Here, locals fight the cold weather with a satisfying bowl of caldo Gallego.
-This savory soup includes bacon, white beans, potatoes, chorizo and cabbage.
-If you find yourself doing the Camino de Santiago during the winter months, order a large serving of caldo Gallego to warm yourself up after your long journey.
+We’re heading back up north again—this time to the lush, green region of Galicia.
+Here, locals fight the cold weather with a satisfying bowl of caldo gallego, a savory soup that includes bacon, white beans, potatoes, chorizo and cabbage.

 5. Sopa de Lentejas